 Li Qing Xiang (李慶祥) as Suo E Tu (索額圖).
 Xiao Bao’s sworn brother.
 At first, I thought he was too serious.
-Yet I realized it was suitable because of how things were with taking care of stuffs for the emperor.
-Later on when they went to Ao Bai’s resident to collect all the possessions, his humorous side shown.
+Yet I realized it was suitable because of how things were with taking care of stuff for the emperor.
+Later on, when they went to Ao Bai’s resident to collect all the possessions, his humorous side shown.

 Liu Wei (刘威) as Qian Lao Ban (錢老本).
 Hilarious.
 Got into a bunch of schemes with Xiao Bao when he was trying to send Xiao Bao messages via hidden letters, etc.

 Galen Yu (余家伦) as Taoist Xuan Zhen (玄真道人).
 Intelligent and knowledgeable.
 Often the voice of reason and calmness among the group.
 Yet ironically, he was later stopped by others with his somewhat rash behaviors.
 Wasn’t too bad.